kmnis/kmnis.github.io/_posts/2021-04-13-a-theoretical-introduction-to-umls.md

   - UMLS
 ---

 We'll split the introduction to UMLS into two parts: theoretical and technical.
-The blog will cover the theoretical part explaining the theory behind UMLS while the next blog will cover technical aspects of UMLS assuming that you have a running instance of the database.
+This blog will cover the theoretical part explaining the theory behind UMLS while the next blog will cover technical aspects of UMLS assuming that you have a running instance of the database.
 Feel free to read through one or both of the blogs, depending on your requirements.

 <!--more-->